Cincinnati United Soccer Club is proud to serve the different communities that come together to make one club.

 Our communities are split by geography and, in some cases, ages.

-CU Lakota Monroe, CU Sycamore Mason and CU Lebanon are separate until the U13 age group, but remain part of what we refer to as CU North.
+CU Lakota Monroe and CU Sycamore Mason are separate until the U13 age group, but remain part of what we refer to as CU North.
 From U13-U19 they are collectively referred to only as CU North.

 CUP* Boys and CUP* Girls are also included as communities given we are all part of one larger club.